+Scotland (HFS), Scottish Government, Healthcare Improvement Scotland (HIS), patients, residents and members of the public.

+4 Age

-Age Age covers the age spectrum from younger to older people ✓ there is no unintended impact on Age and a positive impact is intended □ there is potential indirect impact on Age □ The impact is unclear and further work will be carried out to scope the impact on Age 5 Disability Disability is defined in the Act You're disabled under the Equality Act 2010 if you have a physical of mental impairment that has a 'substantial' and 'long-term' negative effect on your ability to do normal daily activities. there is no unintended impact on disability and a positive impact is intended there is potential differential impact on disabled people there is a potential indirect impact on disabled people the impact is unclear and further work is needed to scope the impact on disabled people 6 Marriage and Civil Partnerships In the Equality Act marriage and civil partnership means someone who is legally married or in a civil partnership.
+Age covers the age spectrum from younger to older people

+- There is no unintended impact on Age and a positive impact is intended - $\Box$ there is potential indirect impact on Age - $\square$ The impact is unclear and further work will be carried out to scope the impact on Age there is no unintended impact on disability and a positive impact is intended

+5 Disability

+Disability is defined in the Act You're disabled under the Equality Act 2010 if you have a physical or mental impairment that has a 'substantial' and 'long-term' negative effect on your ability to do normal daily activities.

+- © there is potential differential impact on disabled people - O there is a potential indirect impact on disabled people - O the impact is unclear and further work is needed to scope the impact on disabled people

+6 Marriage and Civil Partnerships

+In the Equality Act marriage and civil partnership means someone who is legally married or in a civil partnership.
 Marriage can either be between a man and a woman, or between partners of the same sex.
 Civil partnership is between partners of the same sex.
-People do not have this characteristic if they are: single; living with someone as a couple neither married nor civil partners; engaged to be married but not married there is no unintended impact on marriage and civil partnerships and a positive impact is intended there is potential indirect impact on marriage and civil partnerships the impact is unclear and further work is needed to scope the impact
+People do not have this characteristic if they are: single; living with someone as a couple neither married nor civil partners; engaged to be married but not married

+- there is no unintended impact on marriage and civil partnerships and a positive impact is intended - © there is potential indirect impact on marriage and civil partnerships